Quantization of Interacting Galilean Field theories: Classical Aspects: A review

 The invariance of the Lagrangian (\ref{eqn:lagspinor}) under fGCA is not manifest but can be checked by using (\ref{eqn:l}) and (\ref{eqn:m}).
 The action of Galilean conformal symmetry generators on the spinors $\phi$ and $\chi$ takes on the following form,

 where $\Delta=3/2$ is the scaling dictated by the dynamics.
 The equation of motion are in agreement with the ones obtained in \cite{Montigny2008PathintegralQO}\cite{Levy-Leblond1967}.
 Note that we call $\psi$ and $\bar{\psi}$ to be Galilean fermions because they come from the null reduction of a relativistic fermionic theory (Dirac Lagrangian) in one higher dimension.
 Also the Lagrangian (\ref{eqn:lagspinor}) is invariant under fGCA (\ref{eqn:fgca1}-\ref{eqn:fgca2}).
-However, the understanding of fermions in the context of Galilean field theories constructed from the intrinsic structures of Newton-Cartan spacetimes is lacking in literature and is an avenue of future work.
+Note that the understanding of fermions in the context of Galilean field theories constructed from the intrinsic structures of Newton-Cartan spacetimes is lacking in literature and is an avenue of future work.
+Some of the work in this direction has already been initiated in \cite{Fuini:2015yva}.

 Issues regarding the quantization (both canonical and path integral) of such theories have been addressed in \cite{Montigny2008PathintegralQO}.
 An interesting feature of theory (\ref{eqn:fermi}) is that it exhibits dynamics.
 We shall exploit this feature to couple it with Galilean electrodynamics, which shall render us an interacting Galilean invariant field theory.
 Since we are interested in its quantization, we shall name the theory Gaillean quantum electrodynamics (GQED).\\[7pt] \textbf{Interacting Galilean Field Theory}\\[5pt] Having worked out the cases for Galilean electrodynamics and Galilean fermion, the stage is all set to discuss the possibility of their interaction, which also happens to be the theme of this paper.
 We shall first construct the Lagrangian of the theory and then carry out the quantum field analysis in the next section.
 As always we shall start with a relativistic theory and ``reduce" it to arrive at Galilean invariant field theory.
 For our present discussion, we start with relativistic Electrodynamics coupled with fermions.
 In a suitable coordinate chart $x^\mu \equiv (t,s,x^i)$, we begin with the following Lagrangian